dkosmari/Time-Sync/README.md

 This is a standard Automake package.
 See `./configure --help` for more options.

+## Build with Docker

+If you have [Docker](https://www.docker.com) set up, you can run a fully automated build by running the `docker-build.sh` script.
+When it finishes successfully, it will generated the .wps file on the top level directory.

 ## About of this fork

 This is a fork of [Wii U Time Sync](https://github.com/Nightkingale/Wii-U-Time-Sync) (aka